inkVerb/VIP/README.md

 ### 2. Ultra Simple — Better preparation to learn other languages!
 - The Linux "Shell/BASH" language is simpler than other languages, but shares many universal concepts of code.
+- Units 501 explores other languages and concepts that run on Linux platforms

-### 3. Ultimate Knowledge, Ultimate Control — PHP, Python, Pearl, Go, Node.JS, MySQL, MongoDB, HTML, CSS... all sit atop Linux
+### 3. Ultimate Knowledge, Ultimate Control — PHP, Python, Go, Node.js, SQL, MongoDB, HTML, CSS, JS... all sit atop Linux
 - It's one thing to learn a web app or server programming language; it's awesome to know the language under the language so you can *control the machine it runs on.*
-- PHP will make more sense if you have seen what this does: `sudo dnf install php`
+- PHP will make more sense if you have seen what this does: `sudo apt-get install php`
 - Once you know how to work with a computer terminal (Linux/Unix language), all code will be less scary because you'll know where code lives!

 ## Who should take this course?